-This absolutely dreamy vegan lasagna for two has a smooth pumpkin bechamel sauce and a creamy spinach filling.
+This dreamy, creamy lasagna for two has a smooth pumpkin bechamel sauce and a creamy spinach filling.
 You might find yourself longing for leftovers!

-This Pumpkin and Spinach Vegan Lasagna for Two is just about the perfect meal if you love creamy pastas that melt in your mouth and seem way more indulgent than they actually are.
-And if you hate baking up those full-size lasagnas that take forever to make and then last forever and a week.
+A full size, classic vegan lasagna with the meaty sauce and vegan cheeses is perfect.
+But if you want something smaller and different, try this Pumpkin and Spinach Vegan Lasagna for Two.
+It is the perfect meal if you love creamy pastas that melt in your mouth and seem way more indulgent than they actually are.

 There are two kinds of fillings that you need to make for this pumpkin and spinach vegan lasagna for two, but they come together easily.
 One is a pumpkin bechamel sauce that is smooth and velvety and fragrant with nutmeg.
 I used almond milk for the bechamel but you can use any nondairy milk.
 The spinach filling is rather like creamed spinach -- in fact if you were looking for a vegan creamed spinach recipe I bet you won't find a better one.
 I used cashew cream in place of the dairy cream and it was just perfect.